Improving Video Corpus Moment Retrieval with Partial Relevance Enhancement: Method

-\textbf{Multi-modal Fusion} We leverage multimodal Transformer to fuse token representations in query and multi-modal clip representations for deep cross-modal interactions.
-Specifically, we input the fused clip representations to a two-layer Transformer.
+\textbf{Multi-modal Fusion} We leverage multi-modal Transformer to fuse token representations in query and clip representations for deep cross-modal interactions.
+Specifically, we input the gated clip representations to a two-layer Transformer.
 In each layer, alongside the self-attention layer for clip interactions, there is an additional cross-attention layer capturing fine-grained cross-modal dependencies between the video and the query.

 To predict the start and end times of the target moment, we employ two 1D-convolution networks to capture dependencies between adjacent clips and output boundary scores $l^{st}_i$ and $l^{ed}_i$, indicating whether the $i$-th clip serves as a boundary for the moment.
 The training objective is to make the score of the clip that is the correct boundary of the moment higher than the other clips.
 To ensure comparability of predicted moments across all retrieved videos, we adopt shared normalization (Shared-Norm)~\cite{clark-gardner-2018-simple}, a common practice in Open-domain QA systems.
 In addition to the clip scores predicted by the query and relevant video, we input the query and irrelevant videos to the localizer to predict clip scores, which serve as additional negative samples for training.
 The training is based on cross entropy loss: